 LEARNING WHAT IT TAKES TO SUCCEED

-The Internship program intends to provide a new paradigm to education Early Childhood Professionals to serve children and families in poverty.
+The Internship program intends to provide a new paradigm for education Early Childhood Professionals to serve children and families in poverty.
 The graduates from this program will earn a Bachelor of Arts in Early Childhood Education and hopefully will go on to a Master of Arts in the same or different field.